JoshSinyor/bank_tech_test/README.md

 ### Making a Deposit

-Deposit funds to the account by executing `account.deposit(sum, date)`, where the `sum` parameter is a non-optional integer, and the `date` parameter is an optional argument.
+Deposit funds to the account by executing `account.deposit(sum, "date")`, where the `sum` parameter is a non-optional integer, and the `date` parameter is an optional argument.
 If no `date` argument is supplied, a default value of the current date and time (`DateTime.now`) will be appended to the deposit.
 To supply a `date` argument, use integers for day, month and year in the format `dd-mm-yyyy`.

 A deposit can be assigned to any date; the manager will insert it into the account history in chronological order.

 ### Making a Withdrawal

-Withdraw funds from the account by executing `account.withdraw(sum, date)`, where the `sum` parameter is a non-optional integer, and the `date` parameter is an optional argument.
+Withdraw funds from the account by executing `account.withdraw(sum, "date")`, where the `sum` parameter is a non-optional integer, and the `date` parameter is an optional argument.
 If no `date` argument is supplied, a default value of the current date and time (`DateTime.now`) will be appended to the withdrawal.
 To supply a `date` argument, use integers for day, month and year in the format `dd-mm-yyyy`.

 A withdrawal can be assigned to any date; the manager will attempt to insert it into the account history in chronological order.
 However, the withdrawal will be rejected (returning error code `Insufficient funds!`) unless sufficient funds to cover the withdrawal are available at the time the withdrawal is made.